BryanCuneo/ps-jsonlogger/README.md

 #### Console Output
 ```
 PS > ./write_to_host.ps1
-[START][2025-10-12 21:57:46] Write to Host Example
+[START][2025-10-17 14:21:56] Write to Host Example
-[INF] Info level test
+[INF] Level test - info
+[SCS] Level test - success
 [WRN] Level test - warning
 [ERR] Level test - error
 [DBG] Level test - debug
 [VRB] Level test - verbose
 [FTL] For terminating errors, FATAL-level logs will exit the script with 'exit 1'.
-[END][2025-10-12 21:57:46]
+[END][2025-10-17 14:21:56]
 PS >
 ```

-_Note: In an actual PowerShell console, warnings will have yellow text and errors and fatal errors will have red text.
+_Note: In an actual PowerShell console, successes will have green text, warnings will have yellow text, and errors and fatal errors will have red text.
 Due to a limitation of GitHub`s markdown, those colors are not displayed above._

 [Back to the table of contents](#usage-instructions---table-of-contents)
 ## Overwriting Existing Log Files